yunusemrex/Python-Selenium-Twitter-Bot/README.md

  Python Selenium Twitter Bot

 # This is a twitter bot that allows you to do automate a variety of basic twitter tasks.
-1- Auto Login With Your @username and password
+1- Auto Login With Your @username and Password

 2- Shows Followed Profiles